menu

 Living in Big Lake

 Big Lake is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
-With a population of 3,833 people and two constituent neighborhoods, Big Lake is the 20th largest community in Alaska.
+With a population of 3,833 people and two associated neighborhoods, Big Lake is the 20th largest community in Alaska.

-Big Lake is a very ethnically-diverse town.
+Big Lake is a somewhat ethnically-diverse town.
 The people who call Big Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Big Lake residents report their race to be White, followed by Native American.
 Important ancestries of people in Big Lake include German, Irish, English, Scots-Irish, and Swedish.

 The most common language spoken in Big Lake is English.
 Other important languages spoken here include Italian and Spanish.